-- 1. In accordance with Chapter 1-6, an evaluation (assessment), and Chapter 1-7, an initial treatment plan and treatment plan reviews.
-Documentation must demonstrate medical necessity for SUD residential treatment. - 2.
-Documentation of the specific services rendered in the program in accordance with the applicable 'Record' sections in Chapters 2-2 through 2-12 in this manual, and the 'Record' section in the Utah Medicaid Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness, as applicable; - 3.
+- 1. In accordance with Chapters 1-6 and 1-7, an assessment, initial treatment plan, and treatment plan reviews that clearly document the medical necessity for SUD residential treatment according to ASAM diagnostic admission criteria and ASAM dimensional admission criteria; - Documentation of the specific services rendered in the program in accordance with the applicable 'Record' sections in Chapters 2-2 through 2-12 in this manual, and the 'Record' section in the Utah Medicaid Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness, as applicable; - 3.
 ASAM assessment and reassessment: - a.
-An initial ASAM assessment that: - i. clearly documents medical necessity for the identified ASAM level of care; - ii. includes ASAM level of care for each dimension and an ASAM risk/severity rating for each dimension; - iii. includes the estimated length of stay (alternatively, this may be documented in the initial treatment plan);
+An initial ASAM assessment that: - i. clearly documents medical necessity for the identified ASAM level of care; - ii. includes ASAM level of care for each dimension and an ASAM risk/severity rating for each dimension:

-- iv. includes post-discharge plans that specify, at a minimum, aftercare treatment (when clinically indicated) and anticipated living arrangements (alternatively, this may be documented in the initial treatment plan); and - v. includes signature, and credentials of the individual who completed the ASAM assessment.
+- iii. includes the estimated length of stay (alternatively, this may be documented in the initial treatment plan); - iv. includes post-discharge plans that specify, at a minimum, aftercare treatment (when clinically indicated) and anticipated living arrangements (alternatively, this may be documented in the initial treatment plan); and - v. includes signature, and credentials of the individual who completed the ASAM assessment.